IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^Character]: Many Indians still haven't understood this famous MLK quote about character.
 Indians often judge people based on their caste.
 My varna was shudra, which supposedly means I should be an idiot, but I am not, and my jati was Reddy, which means I am supposedly violent, but I'm not.
 Anyway, I no longer identify with these stupid categories.

 [^Based]: Periyar destroyed the idols by first starting with the God, who is generally first worshipped before other Gods.
 The funniest atheist activism in history.

+[^Vow]: He later was forced to abandon this vow as the doctors were saying Gandhi's "veganism" (he was doing it before the term was coined) was jeopardizing both his health & the Indian Independence Movement.
+If he had actually followed this fully, then I would have accepted what Einstein said about him, "Generations to come ...".

 <script type="text/javascript" src="https://unpkg.com/wikipedia-preview@latest/dist/wikipedia-preview.production.js"></script>